rydmike/flex_color_picker/README.md

 To define color data to use with the `customColorSwatchesAndNames` property, to start using the custom color picker, first make a final **Map** with your custom `ColorSwatch` objects, and their color names.
 You decide what the colors are called.
-Here we make three custom colors, with the different methods.
+Here we use different methods make three custom colors.

 ```dart
 final Map<ColorSwatch<Object>, String> customSwatches =